MDK-Packs/vscode-cmsis-solution-docs/docs/create_app.md

 ## Select a template, a reference application, or an example

 Select one of the following options from the drop-down list.
-The options available depend on the board or device selected previousl.
+The options available depend on the board or device selected previously.
 If there are too many examples, enter a search term and then select an example.

 ### Templates